Skip to main content

 The actual regime, with property and furniture depreciation, can significantly reduce the tax burden.
 But it requires an accountant (800-1,200 euros/year), BIC accounting, and significantly heavier administrative management.
 For Airbnb revenue under 10,000 euros/year over 90 nights, the complexity of the actual regime is rarely justified by the tax savings achieved.

-Airbnb rental in Paris only works economically under very specific conditions: a prime tourist location (near monuments, iconic neighborhoods, major walking routes), the ability to occupy the property at least 200 days per year as a primary residence (since rental is limited to 120 days), and a nightly rate high enough to absorb the management cost premium.
+Airbnb rental only works economically under very specific conditions: a prime tourist location (near monuments, iconic neighbourhoods, major walking routes), the ability to occupy the property at least 275 days per year as a primary residence (since rental is capped at 90 nights), and a nightly rate high enough to absorb the management cost premium.

 The arrondissements where Airbnb rates are highest, the 1st to 7th, with nightly rates of 120-200 euros for a studio and 180-350 euros for a one-bedroom, are also those where change-of-use compensation is most expensive and where the city hall concentrates its enforcement.
 The more affordable arrondissements (10th, 11th, 18th, 20th) offer nightly rates of 70-100 euros, insufficient to offset the cost differential compared to traditional rental.
 The 18th around Montmartre is the only outer arrondissement that combines sufficient tourist flow and decent nightly rates (90-130 euros), but competition is fierce and off-season occupancy rates (January-March, November) drop below 50%.

-A solid real estate investment must be profitable based on traditional rental.
+A solid property investment must be profitable based on traditional rental.
 Tourist rental can provide a welcome supplementary income for a few weeks per year (holidays, business trips), but building a financial plan on a regulatory framework in constant flux is like building on sand.

-If you are considering a rental investment in Paris, structure your project based on a traditional furnished rental under the LMNP regime.
-Yields are predictable, the legal framework is stable, the lease protects the landlord (one year, renewable), and the management burden is incomparably lighter than tourist rental.
+Structuring the project around a traditional furnished rental under the LMNP regime, never around tourist rental.
+Yields are predictable, the legal framework is stable, the one-year renewable lease protects the landlord, and the management burden is incomparably lighter than that of tourist accommodation.
 Our property hunters select properties whose profitability works under long-term rental, with or without Airbnb, the plan holds.

-Parisian real estate delivers a total performance (rent plus capital gains) of 5 to 6% per year under traditional rental.
+Parisian property delivers a total performance (rent plus capital gains) of 5 to 6% per year under traditional rental.
 This is a solid yield, documented by fifteen years of transaction data, that stands comparison with most investments without the logistical, regulatory and tax constraints of tourist rental.
-At Home Select, across 1,200+ mandates, we have never needed to sell the Airbnb dream to justify a Parisian investment.
+At Home Select, across 1,200+ buyers supported since 2011, we have never needed to sell the Airbnb dream to justify a Parisian investment.
 Market fundamentals are sufficient.

 Let’s discuss your investment project